partITech/php-mistral/Readme.md

 ✅ The platform is operational.
 ✅ VLLM is fully implemented.
 ✅ Huggingface inference, text-embeddings-inference and text-generation-inference are fully implemented.
+✅ ollama is fully implemented.
+✅ llama.cpp is fully implemented.
-🚧 ollama is currently in development.
+🚧 Anthropic is currently in development.

-### Next Steps
 🔜 **Upcoming integrations:**
-- llama.cpp
 - Grok
-- Anthropic

 ### Try it out!
 You can start testing the implementation now.